 L.S : They are similar but not one and the same.
 Localization is speaking to South Africans.
 Culturalization is either speaking to Zulus in South Africa and/or speaking to South Africans in other parts of the world.
 Culturalization is much more segmented, but is effective when done correctly.
 It can help getting closer to a certain portion of the local market.

 Thank you Luandri!
-Your pride in South Africa comes through effortlessly and it is an absolute privilege to engage with you whether it be through research projects or sharing engaging insights.
+Your pride in South Africa comes through effortlessly and it is an absolute privilege to engage with you whether it be through our research projects or sharing engaging insights.